edlectrico/nltk_sentiment_analysis/tweets_sentiment_analysis/README.md

 This repo provides the needed tools to perform sentiment analysis to data collected from Twitter.
 In this first version the data is appended to the test_tweet.py script as a string.

 ###Contents
 * data/: Two files with positive and negative opinions from different movies to train the classifiers.
-It also contains the geo_tweets.csv for the tweet_geo_analysis.py script.
+It also contains the geo_tweets.csv for the tweet_geo_analysis.py script and the cities_formatted.csv with formatted information about cities with more than 1000 people, including name, latitude and longitude, country code, etc.
+* cities_geonames.py: A small script which reads each line from data/cities1000.txt and generates a formatted output of cities and their most relevant information to output/formatted_cities.csv.
 * tweet_geo_analysis.py: This script offers a method to analyse a .csv file of tweets generated with Hive.
 It reads each line (geo_tweet) and parses the text determining if is positive or negative.
 Finally, it stores each geo_tweet as a new line containing the sentiment classification, creation date and location.
 ```
 We have thousands of tweets loaded in HDFS.
 With Hive we create a tweets table which contains every field of the tweet structure.